Quanghihicoder/TileLens/README.md

 ## Worker (Node.js Standalone)

 - Pulls image jobs from Redis queue
-- Does the actual image tiling (takes 20+ sec for big ones)
+- Does the actual image tiling and clipping (takes 20+ sec for big ones)
 - Saves tiles to /assets/tiles/{userId}/{imageId}/
 - Shared volume between backend and worker = instant availability
 - Updates Mongo with final width/height and marks as processing: false